So you want to start a business, move to paradise and get paid to change the world?

 What is a blogging platform?

 It’s the content management system of your website.
 It’s like the operating system that your website runs on.
-Think Microsoft Windows or Mac OSX for personal computers, except for your blog!
+Think Microsoft Windows or Mac OSX for personal computers, except for your site!

-Starting a website on these platforms is super easy and straight-forward but unfortunately, the drawbacks practically make this option a non-starter for most people…
+Starting a website on these platforms is simple and straight-forward but the drawbacks make this option a non-starter for most people.

-A “self-hosted” blog is something that you host yourself through a domain name that you’ve purchased.
+A “self-hosted” blog is something that you host yourself through a domain name you’ve purchased.